g-h-0-S-t/Nuke2/README.md

 ## Usage

 1. **Install as Bookmarklet:**
-   - Copy the minified script to a new browser bookmark.
+   - Copy the script to a new browser bookmark.
    - Allow pop-ups for the site to fully enable tab automation.

 2. **Activate:**